AbdulrhmanSayedAli/vitality/README.md

 # vitality

-A new Flutter package project.
+ A Flutter package project that Allows you to create very beautiful live animations in the background (like randomly moving icons ,circles ,rectanfles ....) within 10 lines.

-## Getting Started
+## Examples

+Here is some examples of using vitality library.

 This project is a starting point for a Dart [package](https://flutter.dev/developing-packages/),